≡ Menu

 References and Credits

-1. All financial figures in this article are obtained and referenced from annual reports which are available in:
+1. All financial figures in this article are obtained and referenced from annual reports published on the company’s investor relations pages:

 i) Ford Earnings Releases, and